- 8 ounces Spaghetti

 For an added touch of heat, I love adding crushed red pepper flakes.

 I also add a drizzle of honey at times but this is controversial!
+I like the sweet, savory and spicy combination.

 This is the time to use some good quality extra virgin olive oil as it is the base of our sauce.